 Meet the Artist and Learn How Horned Lizards are Made

 Tom McCain moved to New Mexico as a youngster where he often wandered the vast empty East Mesa of what is now the North East Heights in Albuquerque.
-He developed a love for the land and the many wild creatures that inhabited the area including the Western Short Horned Lizard.
+He developed a love for the land and the many wild creatures that inhabited the area including the Western Short-Horned Lizard.

 As an adult, Tom found his niche in the jewelry and lapidary industry as a wax carver, specializing in animal carvings.
-At first, he carved the usual common animals like deer, elk, bear and rabbits.
+At first, he carved the usual common animals like deer, elk, bear, and rabbits.
 Eventually, he developed a line of several hundred jewelry animals.

-One afternoon while he was seated at his favorite meditation place on his ranch on the Turquoise Trail near the town of Madrid, Tom noticed a small Horny Toad sitting close to an anthill.
+One afternoon while he was seated at his favorite meditation place on his ranch on the Turquoise Trail near Madrid, Tom noticed a small Horny Toad sitting close to an anthill.
 He intently watched its every move.
 I guess you are here to remind me of something, he told the little Horny Toad.
 I have carved just about every other southwestern animal except for you, and you were my favorite when I was a kid.

 Due to the popularity of the Horned Lizard items, Tom McCain created the Horny Toad Connection, LLC which now produces hundreds of Horny Toad items.
-These can be ordered on line from this web site.
+These can be ordered online from this website.

 Tom is known around the Southwest as the Horny Toad Man.
-Thousands of people who have attended State Fairs and regional shows have heard Tom pass on his legends, stories and jokes about the Horny Toad.
+Thousands of people who have attended State Fairs and regional shows have heard Tom pass on his legends, stories, and jokes about the Horny Toad.

 How our Creations are Made

-Carving the original model
+- Carving the original model

-Making the master mold
+- Making the master mold

-Pouring the molten pewter
+- Pouring the molten pewter

-Opening the cooled mold
+- Opening the cooled mold

-Finishing the details
+- Finishing the details

-A rejected piece is remelted
+- A rejected piece is remelted